 Our Luminaries and Honorary Professors of Emily Carr University

 Glenn completed degrees in Fine Arts and Philosophy at Ohio Wesleyan University.
 He is an adjunct professor at the Great Northern Way Master of Digital Media program and gives lectures at computer graphics conferences around the world.
-Glenn is an Honourary Professor in the Faculty of Design + Dynamic Media at Emily Carr.
+Glenn is an Honorary Professor in the Ian Gillespie Faculty of Design + Dynamic Media at Emily Carr.

 Jorge Frascara is Professor Emeritus at the University of Alberta, Fellow of the Society of Graphic Designers of Canada, Fellow of the Society for the Science of Design of Japan and Advisor to the Doctoral Program at the University IUAV of Venice.
 He was an advisor on graphic symbols to the ISO and to the Canadian Standards Council and has been President of Icograda, Director of Icograda/Education and Chairman of the Department of Art and Design at the University of Alberta.